psolin/pymkup/README.md

 - pdfrw is a library for scraping PDF data in Python and doing some other manipulaton.
 - shapely to build Spaces.
 - tox to run virtualenv tests.
-- pytest for unit testing .
+- pytest for unit testing.
+- colormap/easydev for converting colors.

 ## Dev Testing